-This project will help victims of terrorist attacks and vulnerable populations displaced by the rapid advancement of the Taliban.
-Following recent school terror attacks in Kabul, Afghanistan, we will provide cash assistance to the families of victims, scholarships to students, and help schools resume operations.
-We have expanded the project to support the internally displaced, particularly women, and refugees in neighboring countries with cash assistance for food, shelter and basic necessities.
+This project will help victims of terrorist attacks and vulnerable populations at risk of famine due to collapse of the Afghan government.
+Following recent school terror attacks in Kabul, Afghanistan, we will provide assistance to the families of victims and scholarships to the traumatized students.
+We will provide support to the internally displaced, particularly women leaders, journalists, and refugees in neighboring countries with cash assistance for food, shelter and basic necessities.

-The Foundation in collaboration with grassroots organizations and community leaders will provide cash assistance to student victims and their families, scholarships to the affected students, and funding to targeted schools to help them resume operations.
-In addition, this project will provide cash assistance to the internally displaced people in Afghanistan, particularly displaced unmarried women who are at risk of forced marriage to Taliban fighters, and refugees in neighboring countries.
+The Foundation in collaboration with grassroots organizations and community leaders will provide assistance to the victims and their families, scholarships to the affected students, and funding to targeted schools to help them resume operations.
+In addition, this project will provide cash assistance to the victims, Internally Displaced (IDPs) and vulnerable populations in Afghanistan, particularly women leaders, civil society members and journalists, and refugees in neighboring countries.

-This project will address the urgent needs of Hazaras, who are directly targeted by the Taliban and other terrorist groups on the basis of their ethnicity and religion.
-At a time of increasing instability and uncertainty, this project will help the at-risk youth, particularly girls, to have access to education and that internally displaced people, refugees and women fleeing the Taliban have access to basic necessities to support their survival and resilience.
+This project will address the urgent needs of Hazaras, who are directly targeted by the Taliban and IS-K/ISKP terrorist groups on the basis of race and religion.
+At a time of increasing instability and uncertainty, this project will help the at-risk youth, particularly girls, to have access to education and that internally displaced people, educators, journalists, refugees and women leaders fleeing the Taliban have access to basic necessities to support their survival and resilience.